OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:23

-The fear of the Lord leads to life; then one rests content, untouched by trouble.
+Reverence for the Lord leads to life; then one rests content, untouched by trouble.

 ## Proverbs 19:24